bitcoinvsalts/react-native-firebase-starter/README.md

 ```
 code-push register
 ```
-OR
+or
 ```
 code-push login
 ```
-Register your app with the service, create one for each platform.
+**Register your app** with the service, create one for each platform.

 ```
 code-push app add myapp-and